AUTeam2/server-setup/README.md

 This repo contains files for setting up all needed server services for the Web interface for Pro3 and Pro4.

 ## TO DO:
-- [ ] Test Windows comaptibility of custom Python/Django image.
+- [ ] Test Windows comaptibility of custom Python/Django image
-- [ ] Connect Nginx webserver with Django through gunicorn.
+- [ ] Connect Nginx webserver with Django through gunicorn
+- [ ] Build environment files

 ## Services
 The docker-compose now contains the following services:
 - PostgreSQL database server
 - Mosquitto server
-- Django webinterface, hosted by a development server
+- Django webinterface, hosted by a temporary development server
 - Nginx webserver

 ## Docker-compose